oyvfoss/pyiceproc/TO_DO.rst

 ''''''''''''''

 - Basic functionality for draft seems to work well now!
     - (Need to clean up and double check things etc, though.
-Maybe reconsider some naming practices..)
+Maybe reconsider some naming practices..).

 - Function for cleaning draft data (crazy outliers, etc) - do this before ensemble averaging.
     - Include rejection based on quality criterion!

 - Assign the resulting distance and surface position to the dataset (maybe as ``DRAFT_INITIAL`` or similar?)
     - Want to run OW script below and recompute

 - Function to compute a long-term OW mean (to be used for OW correction)
     - Want to use ``scipy.uniform_filter1d`` or similar for running stats (avoid the more uncommon libraries I normally use..)
     - Need visualization/evaluation and relatively easy customization.

-    - Tink of which parameter is useful here :math:`\rightarrow` Window size of runnig mean?
+          - Think of which parameter is useful here :math:`\rightarrow` Window size of running mean?

     - Export the appropriate correction factor..

 - Wrapper function to apply OW correction! (resulting in "DRAFT", "distance" fields..)